-Kenneth Joh serves on the faculty of the Urban & Regional Planning program and is a senior statistical survey analyst at the Metropolitan Washington Council of Governments.
+Kenneth Joh serves on the faculty of the Urban & Regional Planning program and is a Principal Statistical Survey Analyst at the Metropolitan Washington Council of Governments.

-Joh has extensive academic experience and has published nearly two dozen articles in leading urban planning journals.
-He has taught over 20 graduate and undergraduate courses as assistant professor at Texas A&M University and as visiting assistant professor at Florida State University.
+Dr. Joh currently serves as Secretary of the Travel Survey Methods Committee (AEP 25) of the Transportation Research Board (TRB) and is Co-Chair of the Household Travel Survey Subcommittee.
+Joh has extensive academic experience and has published nearly two dozen articles in leading urban planning journals and has taught over 20 graduate and undergraduate courses.
 He has advised over 50 graduate students on professional projects that led to job placements in the field of transportation planning.